jagalipeau/WA_Lottery_EV/README.md

 Run `python main.py` to scrape lottery data and calculate winning numbers.

-### Contributing
+### Side Notes

 ---

-Feel free to contribute to this project by submitting pull requests or issues.
+- Must have a MONGODB database setup.
+This is connected to a localhost docker instance (easiest way).
+- Selenium is using Safari.
+Can change this on line 56. webdriver.Chrome() or whatever browser you prefer.